ChrisOrgan/Covid_Analysis/README.md

 - Has the evolution of the broader SARS-like betacoronaviruses also been gradual?
+    - While the spike gene likely has undergone selection either before or after zoonotic transfers into humans (e.g., Andersen et al. 2020), we do expect selection to be necessarily genome-wide.
     - We generally repeated the punctuation analyses as we did with the SARS-CoV-2 genomes.
     - We downloaded a molecular tree of 52 SARS-like betacoronavirus genomes